Here's a rundown of some important statistics based on the best available data.

-Percentage of the U.S. population that will get the flu, on average, each year: between 5% and 20%.
+5% to 20% -- Percentage of the U.S. population that will get the flu, on average, each year.

-Number of Americans hospitalized each year because of flu complications: 200,000, on average.
+200,000 -- Average number of Americans hospitalized each year because of problems with the illness.

-It takes about two weeks after vaccination for an adult to develop antibodies against the flu.
+2 weeks -- Time it takes after vaccination for an adult to develop disease-fighting antibodies against the flu.